 The Wild Cards for both Montreal and Toronto will be announced at a later date.

 Owned and operated by Tennis Canada, the prestigious Rogers Cup presented by National Bank attracts the biggest stars in tennis year after year.
-In 2019, the men’s event will take place at IGA Stadium in Montreal from August 2 to 11, while the women’s event will take place at the Aviva Centre in Toronto from August 3 to 11.
+In 2019, the men’s event will take place at IGA Stadium in Montreal from August 2 to 11, while the women’s event will take place at the Sobeys Stadium in Toronto from August 3 to 11.

 Sportsnet is the official English broadcaster and TVA Sports is the official French broadcaster of the 2019 Rogers Cup.